ThoughtsHub/backend/public/docs/README.md

 **Response status codes**

 - `200` : Request successful, profile has been updated
+- `400` :
-- `400` : Required fields were not provided
+  - Required fields were not provided
+  - If fullName is not >=3 three characters, excluding the spaces
+  - If current age is not in range 15 - 80 years
 - `500` : Some error occured at server, contact admin.

 #### PATCH /profile